Universidad Carlos III de Madrid - UC3M

 Coronavirus response: Banking Package to facilitate bank lending supporting households and businesses in the EU

-Finally, to compare with the current situation after the COVID-19 pandemic and the geopolitical instability in Europe, see: ECONOMIC POLICY CHALLENGES FOR THE EUROPEAN UNION IN A CHANGING GEOPOLITICAL ENVIRONMENT Javier J. Pérez.
-Director, International Economics and Euro Area Department Banco de España.
-October, 2022
+Finally, to compare with the current situation after the COVID-19 pandemic and the geopolitical instability in Europe, see:

-For an updated analysis of the current situation of the economy, see the: Bank of Spain’s Last publication of the Annual Report
+For an updated analysis of the current situation of the economy, see the Bank of Spain’s Last publication of the Annual Report

 Attached documents